tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/01_inform.md

 ![requirements][product]

 ### Requirements for the Documentation
-* There was a long list of requirements concerning documentation, these would have to be considered in the implemantation
+* There was a long list of requirements concerning documentation, these would have to be considered in the implementation
 ![requirements][documentation]